decred/dcrdex/docs/wiki/Ethereum.md

   provides redundancy.
 Often a provider will fall behind or even stall, so use of multiple providers adds robustness to your wallet.

-- Get a custom RPC endpoint, with your own **private API key**.
-Many providers will allow you to create a custom endpoint that includes an API "key" that is assigned just to you.
+- Get a personal RPC endpoint, with your own **private API key**.
+Many providers will allow you to create a personal endpoint that includes an API "key" that is assigned just to you.

   This is important since all providers have request rate limits, which may be exhausted quickly with a generic RPC endpoint (e.g.